 The systolic click may be confused with the click of congenital aortic stenosis; the latter may be distinguished because it occurs very early in systole and does not move with postural or LV volume changes.
 Other findings include a systolic honk or whoop, thought to be caused by valvular leaflet vibration; these findings are usually transient and may vary with respiratory phase.
 An early diastolic opening snap caused by return of the prolapsed valve to its normal position is rarely heard.
 In some patients, especially children, the findings of MVP may be more noticeable after exertion.

 Mitral valve prolapse is usually benign, but severe myxomatous degeneration of the valve can lead to MR. In patients with severe MR, incidence of LV or left atrium enlargement, arrhythmias (eg, AF), infective endocarditis, stroke, need for valve replacement, and death is about 2 to 4%/year.
 Men are less likely to have MVP, but those who do are more likely to progress to severe MR.

 Mitral valve prolapse does not usually require treatment.

 Beta-blockers may be used to relieve symptoms of excess sympathetic tone (eg, palpitations, migraines, dizziness) and to reduce risk of tachyarrhythmias, although no data support this practice.
-A typical regimen is atenolol 25 to 50 mg po once/day or propranolol 20 to 40 mg po bid.
+A typical regimen is atenolol 25 to 50 mg orally once a day or propranolol 20 to 40 mg orally twice a day.

 Antibiotic prophylaxis against endocarditis is no longer recommended.
 Anticoagulants to prevent thromboembolism are recommended only for patients with AF or prior transient ischemic attack or stroke.

 Mitral valve prolapse is most often caused by idiopathic myxomatous degeneration of the mitral valve and chordae tendineae.